DAT2G7/grid-all/README.md

 # grid-all

-This repository contains all the code accompanying cs-23-DAT-2-07's P2 report
+This repository contains all the code accompanying AAU cs-23-DAT-2-07's P2 report

 This is a wrapper of the underlying server, project, core and extension repositories.
 All configuration is handled as sub-module level to keep them self-contained.